sjpozzuoli/Daves_Eagles/README.md

 Present a provisional db that stands in for the final db that accomplishes the following:
   - Sample data that mimics the expected final db structure or scheme
   - Draft machine learning model is connected to the provisional db

+### Join Methodology
+#### Starting with the Zillow Inventory by Month table as the 'base', drop the first two columns - "RegionID" and "SizeRank" as these don't add useful indexing information and could potentially confuse the model.
+#### The next step is to add the final columns from Median_Days_Pending and Median_Sales_Prices as columns to the joined table - these tables have matching structures so additional manipulation is minimal.
+#### To add the effective tax data, quickly translated the "State" column of Effective_Tax_2021 to the State acronyms.
+Using a quick Index/Match function, we can map the tax rates onto the cities.
+This could also be accomplished grouping on larger datasets.

+#### To add the Happiest_Cities data, we can map the RegionName column to the City column using Index/Match.

+#### Similar methodology was used to add the population data, spread across the 200 Most Populated Cities and Population Change datasets.